 Welcome

-Her work is anti-spectacle, slow, quiet, and draws on practices of witnessing and deep listening.
-She carries out embodied inquiry through what she terms 'ancestral portals to knowing' - ways of being in the world that were once essential for survival and balance - walking, working with plants as allies and medicine, silence, pause, listening with land, more-than-human kin, and natural cycles.
-In the process, she raises questions about who we make art for, questions hierarchies, and collaborates with multispecies others.
+Louisa describes the embodied practices through which she develops her work as ancestral portals to knowing - ways of being in the world that were once essential for survival and balance - walking, working with plants as allies and medicine, reciprocity, ritual, silence, listening with land, more-than-human kin, and natural cycles.
+In the process, she raises questions about materials and about who we make art for and with, seeing art not just as a commodity to be bought and sold, but as a process of caring for all life.

 25th October 2024 to 25th January 2025